Yvern/teamselection/README.txt

 'learn' through trial and error by balancing its exploring of possible variables with exploiting of information that it gains.

+--- Running the algorithm ---
+To run the algorithm on a local machine, Node.js must be installed.
+When installed, use the command line within the teamselection folder (where this README.md document is) and execute:

+node index.js

+This will start the algorithm to test based on given test parameters and output the results to a 'results.csv' file.

 --- ITERATION 1 ---